PtX Hub in Kenya

 Developing capacities of stakeholders in the public sectors and academia in Kenya

-• Implementing trainings, sector-specific modules and train the trainer programmes
+• Implementing trainings, sector-specific modules and Train-of-Trainers programmes

-• Supporting dialogue formats and stakeholder processes for aviation and shipping
+• Supporting dialogue formats and stakeholder processes for sectors such as aviation and shipping

 • Collaborating with the financial and private sector